-At the beginning of this year, there was cautious optimism for business and our economy to “bounce back”, but we were reminded how adapting to change has become the new normal, particularly for small business.
-The ability for businesses to stay resilient spans across the ecosystem including adapting to changes across supply chains, employee needs and the variable customer demands.
+At the beginning of this year, there was cautious optimism for business and our economy to “bounce back”, but we were reminded how adapting to change has become the new normal, particularly for small businesses.
+The ability for businesses to stay resilient spans across the ecosystem including adapting to changes across supply chains, employee needs, and variable customer demands.

 Take Sarah Quinney and Dan O’Connell, co-owners of BoardSox in Torquay, VIC.
 The entrepreneurs create sustainably made, surfing accessories online and through retailers.
 They recently tapped into Facebook and Instagram to find customers who were sustainably conscious surfers and were blown away by the results.
 Since starting their campaign their sales increased by 413% and they attributed 70% of revenue coming from Facebook ads.
 Dan Richards and Simon Noble from D-Still Drinkware, Coombabah, QLD were also able to adapt their business model and build an entirely new customer base quicker than ever.
 They experienced a similar surge when they started using targeted ads on Facebook.
 The digital boost drove 37% more traffic to their website and gave them the confidence to increase their team and upgrade their space to a 1000sqm facility on the Gold Coast.